Sustainability Analysis · Supply Chain ESG

 For investors & ESG analysts

 Supply chain ESG risk is increasingly material to financial performance.
-Companies with concentrated sourcing in high-risk countries — particularly for EUDR-regulated commodities — face import disruption, regulatory penalties, and reputational exposure.
-Investors using headline ESG ratings should look beyond aggregated scores to understand the geographic origin of a portfolio company's raw material risk, especially as CSRD Scope 3 disclosure makes this data more visible and auditable.
+Companies with concentrated sourcing in high-risk countries particularly for EUDR-regulated commodities face import disruption, regulatory penalties, and reputational exposure.
+Investors using headline ESG ratings should look beyond aggregated scores to understand the geographic origin of raw material risk, especially as CSRD Scope 3 disclosure makes this more visible and auditable.

 🌍